ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 Create a rails app:

 {% highlight bash %}
-$ rails new flex_doc_search --skip-active-record --skip-bundle
+$ rails new elastics_doc_search --skip-active-record --skip-bundle
 {% endhighlight %}

 > we don't need any database for this tutorial, and we will run `bundle install` later

-Now open the `Gemfile` and add a few gems that we will use in this tutorial in order to crawl and index the flex-doc site, search it and paginate the results:
+Now open the `Gemfile` and add a few gems that we will use in this tutorial in order to crawl and index the elastics-doc site, search it and paginate the results:

 {% highlight ruby %}
 gem 'rest-client'
-gem 'flex-rails'
+gem 'elastics-rails'
 gem 'anemone'
 gem 'kaminari'
 {% endhighlight %}